TristanvanLeeuwen/IP_and_Im_Lectures/image_processing.md

 where the denoised image then corresponds to the solution of this equation at a specific point in time $T > 0$.
 Because in such cases smoothing is achieved via diffusion, they are called diffusion filters.
 Also the term scale space method is quite common here because the method eliminates for increasing $T$ the smaller scales and the remaining scales get more coarse.

 ### Denoising via variational methods
 In the previous subsection we have related the local smoothing filter to a PDE method.
 Now we would like to transition to an interpretation in the sense of variational methods.
 In comparison to the previous subsection we now assume that the parameter $\alpha$ might be variable.
 For sure one should then choose it optimally.
 The optimal choice of the parameter has to balance out the two competing effects of the filter.
 On the one hand, the filter has the positive effect of smoothing out the variance of the noise via averaging, and the variance decreases with $\alpha$ (and attains its minimum at $\alpha = \frac{1}5$, as one can derive from the first part of the mean squared error).
 On the other hand, the systematic error (see second part of mean square error) increases with $\alpha$.
 Hence, one can expect an optimal $\alpha$ dependent on the data somewhere in the interval $(0,\frac{1}5)$.
-This can also be recognised by another characterisation of the denoising as the minimum of the functional (under adequate treatment of grid points at the boundary)
+This can also be recognized by another characterization of the denoising as the minimum of the functional (under adequate treatment of grid points at the boundary)

 $$
 	J(U) &=&  \frac{1}2 \sum_{i,j} (U_{ij} - F_{ij})^2 + \frac{\alpha}2 \sum_{i,j} [ (F_{i+1j}-F_{ij})^2 + (F_{ij+1}-F_{ij})^2] +\nonumber \\ && \alpha \sum_{i,j} [ (F_{i+1j}-F_{ij})(U_{i+1j}-U_{ij}) + (F_{ij+1}-F_{ij})(U_{ij+1}-U_{ij})].